sourcefrog/aoc2019/doc/aoc18.md

 As a meta point, getting a dumb solution to part A, so that I can see what's in part B, might work well.

+...

+This solution to part A works, but is slow.
+Part B is about solving several mazes with doors coupled together.

+From any point we can flood-fill out to find all the keys you can directly reach from that point, and their distance, given a set of currently-locked doors.
+And for that matter also all the doors you can reach.

+It seems it's only interesting to stop a move at a key, and so we're only interested in the shortest path from either the start, or one key, to the next key.
+But they may change depending on what other doors were already opened.

+The current code seems too slow for what it does...
+Perhaps because it's not really correctly keeping track of the best options found so far.

+Here's another way to put the simplification: we can measure the shortest paths between A and B, where A and B are each either the starting point, a key, or a door.
+The path only exists where there is a direct unobstructed path between them, with no keys or doors in the way.
+These distances won't change as we open doors.

+Then we want to find an order to walk through the keys or gates, starting at the start, with the constraint that we can only pass a gate after we previously took its keys.

+## Take 3

+OK, new, hopefully simpler and more successful approach:

+Make a function that, from point *p*, given existing keys *ks*, returns every new key we can pick up, and the distance to it.
+Just do this by walking over the map.

+Then walk down through the tree that represents every available order in which we can take keys.
+Whichever path is shortest is best.